 Veteran criminal defence lawyer Bill Trudell brings the conversation around to issues of importance to the criminal bar and the legal profession as a whole.

-Courtney March is in her second year of law school at the University of Windsor.
-She is a citations editor for the Windsor Review of Legal and Social Issues and vice president of the Cycling Association of Windsor Law.
-For the past nine years, she has worked in the fitness industry as a group exercise instructor, as well as a personal trainer.
+Courtney March is in her third year of law school at the University of Windsor.
+She is the editor-in-chief for the Windsor Review of Legal and Social Issues and president of the Cycling Association of Windsor Law.
+Her favourite part of law school (so far) was participating in the 2017 Donald G.H.
+Bowman National Tax Moot.

 She can be reached by email.